Shun1124/BScACS-Major-Project-Prototype/README.md

 - **userSettings.cpp**: Implements functions for handling user settings such as saving/loading preferences, managing email and phone inputs, and allowing dynamic changes during runtime.

+- **awsconfig.json**: Stores AWS credentials for SES and SNS integration.

 ## Installing vcpkg and curl
 ### Step 1: Install curl
 1. Check if **curl** is already installed by running the following in the command prompt: